lukka/CppBuildTasks/README.md

 or to pack it for development purpose:

+  > export MAJOR=3
+  > export MINOR=0
   > npm run packdev

+`MAJOR` and `MINOR` environment variables are used to set versions of extension and tasks.
+Note that the path is bumped automatically.
+With 'packdev' GUIDs of extension and tasks are changed so the extension could be uploaded and tested on Azure DevOps without interfering with already released tasks.
-In the latter case GUIDs of extension and tasks will be different. and the name of the task will have appended "-dev".
+The name of the tasks have appended "-dev" to distringuish them.

 ### Testing

 Run the whole test suite: